Giuliani probe awaits Garland as he nears AG confirmation

 The full scope of the investigation is unclear, but it at least partly involves Giuliani’s Ukraine dealings, the officials said.

-Giuliani, Trump’s personal lawyer, was central to the then-president’s efforts to dig up dirt against Democratic rival Joe Biden and to press Ukraine for an investigation into Biden and his son, Hunter — who himself now faces a criminal tax probe by the Justice Department.
+Giuliani, Trump’s personal lawyer, was central to the then-president’s efforts to dig up dirt against Democratic rival Joe Biden and to press Ukraine for an investigation into Biden and his son, Hunter — who now faces a criminal tax probe by the Justice Department.
 Giuliani also sought to undermine former U.S. ambassador to Ukraine Marie Yovanovitch, who was pushed out on Trump’s orders, and met several times with a Ukrainian lawmaker who released edited recordings of Biden in an effort to smear him before the election.

 The Foreign Agents Registration Act requires people who lobby on behalf of a foreign government or entity to register with the Justice Department.
 The once-obscure law, aimed at improving transparency, has received a burst of attention in recent years, particularly during an investigation by former special counsel Robert Mueller that revealed an array of foreign influence operations in the U.S.